Therizinosaurus: Classification

 Consequently, the assignment of segnosaurs started to shift towards sauropodomorphs.
-In 1984, Gregory S. Paul claimed that segnosaurs, rather than being theropods, were indeed sauropodomorphs that successfully managed to remain in the Cretaceous period.
-He based the idea on anatomical traits such as the skull and similar configuration.
-He maintained his position in 1988 by placing the Segnosauria into the now obsolete Phytodinosauria, and was one of the first to suggest a segnosaur assignment for the enigmatic Therizinosaurus.
-Other prominent paleontologists like Jacques Gauthier or Paul Sereno supported this vision.
-In 1990, Barsbold and Teresa Maryanska agreed in that the hindlimb material from Hermiin Tsav referred to Therizinosaurus in 1982 was segnosaurian since it matched several traits, but considered it unlikely to belong to the genus and species as there was no overlapping material among specimens.
-Barsbold and Maryanska also disagreed with previous researchers who classified Deinocheirus as a segnosaur.
-In the same year, David B. Norman considered Therizinosaurus to be a theropod of uncertain classification.
+In 1984, Gregory S. Paul claimed that segnosaurs, rather than being theropods, were instead morphological and evolutionary intermediates between sauropodomorphs and ornithischians, late survivors of an early herbivorous dinosaur radiation which had persisted into the Cretaceous.
+He maintained his position in 1988 by placing the Segnosauria into the newly-erected and now-obsolete Phytodinosauria, and was among the first to suggest a segnosaur assignment for the enigmatic Therizinosaurus.
+Other prominent paleontologists like Jacques Gauthier and Paul Sereno supported this vision.
+In 1990, Rinchen Barsbold and Teresa Maryańska agreed in that the hindlimb material from Hermiin Tsav referred to Therizinosaurus in 1982 was segnosaurian since it matched several traits, but considered it unlikely to belong to the genus and species as there was no overlapping material.
+Barsbold and Maryańska also disagreed with previous researchers who classified Deinocheirus as a segnosaur.
+In the same year, David B. Norman, wrote that Therizinosaurus was likely a theropod of uncertain classification.